pdottroendle/somethingelse/CC/CC_simulation_tool/README.txt

 If the expression uses N, wire is shown only on EDGE boxes.
 Pass‑through (A→D, B→C, O→S, dx→ax, cx→bx, sx→ox) does not draw any wire.

+Added for simplicity, any Boolean that passes through what it receives does not need to be explicitely mentionned "D": [ ,0 ,1 , 1 ]  means that it takes by default A[0] instead of the empty space "D": [A[0] ,0 ,1 , 1 ]
+ "C": [,,,,] or  "C": [] or omitting C means the default s PASS THROUGH "C": B0,B1,B2,B3]

 Spec‑11 — Port Anchor Lookup

 Find the correct point for a given alias & lane in the current order (forward/backward) to draw wires between boxes.